-David Sturdevant / Drama teacher
+David Sturdevant / Drama & english Teacher

 David Sturdevant is a professionally trained actor, director and acting teacher.
 As an actor, he has performed and directed locally with numerous theatres, including Loudoun Centre Theatre, the Pickwick Players, and Not Just Shakespeare.
 He performed in Louisville, KY with the Creation Theatre Group and in Washington DC at the Source Theatre Festival, appearing at the Kennedy Center.
 He has taught acting to students ranging from middle school to the university level.
 David is currently a member of the Board of Trustees of Loudoun Center Theatre and was formerly the Chairman of the Board of the Not Just Shakespeare Theatre Company in Leesburg, VA.

 David is a graduate of the College of William & Mary and holds a Master of Fine Arts degree in Theatre Arts from the University of Louisville, KY.
 He has studied Shakespearean performance in Cambridge, England and is a graduate of the Classical Acting Workshop at The Shakespeare Theatre in Washington, DC.
 Most recently, he studied Shakespeare's Language at Everyman Theatre with Gary Logan (author of The Eloquent Shakespeare).
 He is trained in the Linklater voice system and in the Leqoc movement technique.
 The foundation of his approach is the Stanisklavski System, including modern variants such as the Practical Aesthetics approach.
 He is a proponent of theatre games and the use of improvisation techniques to stimulate creativity and discovery when working on a role.
 In his development of actors, he strives for clarity, truth and dynamism.